Braves vs. Mariners Player Props Betting Odds

-Player prop betting options for Ronald Acuna Jr., Ty France and others are available in the Atlanta Braves-Seattle Mariners matchup at Truist Park on Friday, starting at 7:20 PM ET.
+Player props can be found for Ronald Acuna Jr. and Ty France, among others, when the Atlanta Braves host the Seattle Mariners at Truist Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with DraftKings!